 G Suite users

 NetSuite is a series of SaaS made by software giant Oracle.
-It includes ERP and CRM tools.
+It includes ERP and CRM software.
 This is no CRM system for small teams on tight budgets.

 NetSuite’s CRM has advanced customer information.
-You get real-time updates when contacts change their social profiles.
-NetSuite CRM has tools for sales force automation.
+You get real-time updates when customers change their social profiles.
+NetSuite CRM has software for sales force automation.
 These include making quotes, managing orders and doing sales forecasting.
 There are marketing automation and campaign management features.
 You get web-to-lead forms and analytics on how well your marketing campaigns are doing.